 1. Identify

-First, we'll identify your business's assets and perform a risk assessment, including your:
+First, we start by identifying your business's assets, and then we perform a risk assessment, including your:

 • Asset Management System